Jal247/bank-subscription-propensity-model/README.md

 - Model Drift: Mitigated by suggesting a retraining schedule as macroeconomic conditions change.
 - Duration Bias: Crucial Note: The duration feature is excluded from predictive training to avoid data leakage, ensuring the model is usable before a call is made.

+**One-Click Portfolio:**
+  "Just run python run_all.py and it will build the entire project from scratch." - working on it

 **Folder Structure**

 bank-subscription-propensity/